Copyright . All rights reserved.

 Overview

 Experience the adventure of the wild red rock canyons of the Pahvant Range.
-Both the 10k and 1/2 Marathon catch a bunch of the amazingly engineered Pahvant Mountain Bike Trail System trails.
+Both the 10k and 1/2 Marathon explore several of the amazingly engineered Pahvant Mountain Bike Trail System trails.

 The 10km course starts up the CC dirt road, continues up the Big Red & Kiln-It Trails to the 10km Aid Station.
-Here the 10km zooms down the Cairn-Age Trail, reconnects to Kiln-It, and then circles back on the Tank Run Trail.
+Here the 10km zooms down the Cairn-Age Trail and then circles back on the Tank Run Trail.

 The 1/2 Marathon route (all new routing for 2025!) follows the 10km route up the Big Red and Kiln-It Trails to the 10km Aid Station, then it follows the Faulty Trail on up to the Cottonwood Canyon Rim (Trail #103).
 At Aid Station #1 in Little Valley, runners continue up through the center of Little Valley, and climb up to the One-In-A-Pinion Trail.
 This is followed over and down to the Spinal Tap Trail.
 1/2 Marathon runners will descend all 4 miles of Lower Spinal Tap before finishing, in glory and pride!